Identifying lens spaces in polynomial time: Introduction

 \section{Introduction}

-The algorithmic problem of distinguishing or classifying closed $d$-dimensional manifolds is elementary when $d \le 2$, provably impossible when $d \ge 4$, and recursive when $d=3$ \cite{Kuperberg:homeo3}.
+The algorithmic problem of distinguishing or classifying closed $d$-dimensional manifolds is elementary when $d \le 2$, provably impossible when $d \ge 4$, and recursive when $d=3$ \cite{K:homeo}.
 The remaining question is how efficiently we can distinguish closed 3-manifolds; or whether we can distinguish them efficiently with one or another form of help.
 One small but interesting part of this question is the case of lens spaces.
 If $M$ is a closed, oriented 3-manifold, conventionally given by a triangulation, then is it a lens space?
 If so, which one?
-In this article, we will only address the second question, with the following main result.
+In this article, we show that at least the second question has an efficient algorithm.

-\begin{theorem} Suppose that $M$ is a closed, oriented 3-manifold given by a triangulation with $t$ tetrahedra, and that secretly $M \cong L(n,k)$.
-Then $n$ and $k$ can be computed in polynomial time (in $t$), with the help of an oracle that can compute discrete logarithms in rings of the form $\Z/\ell$. \end{theorem}
+\begin{theorem} Suppose that $M$ is a closed, oriented 3-manifold given by a triangulation with $t$ tetrahedra, and that we are promised that $M \cong L(n,k)$ is a lens space with $n$ and $k$ unknown.
+Then $n$ and $k$ can be computed in deterministic polynomial time in $t$. \end{theorem}

+The motivation for our result is a recent result announced by Lackenby and Schleimer \cite{LS:lens} to both recognize whether $M$ is a lens space, and if so which one, in the complexity class $\FNP$.
+In other words, they provide a deterministic algorithm (a verifier) with the help of a prover who asserts the answer and provides a certificate that it is correct.
+Thus, \Thm{th:main} implies that in the Lackenby-Schleimer result, it is enough for the prover to only provide a certificate that $M$ is a lens space at all, which is simpler.
+According to Lackenby and Schleimer, the certificate can be a Heegaard torus which is almost normal relative to the triangulation of $M$.

-Recall that each lens space is denoted $L(n,k)$, and is constructed by gluing the top hemisphere of a ball (often imagined as a convex dihedron, a ``lens") to the bottom hemisphere with a rotation of $2\pi k/n$.
-(It is standard to write $L(p,q)$, but we will write $L(n,k)$ due to the convention in number theory that $p$ denotes a prime number.)
-The first parameter $n$ is no secret, because if $M \cong L(n,k)$, then we can calculate $H_1(M) \cong \Z/n$ in polynomial time.
-(The fundamental group $\pi_1(M)$ is also cyclic of order $n$, but it is less computationally accessible in 3 dimensions; and not at all in higher dimensions.)
+Recall that the standard lens space $L(n,k)$ is constructed by gluing the top hemisphere of a ball, often imagined as a convex dihedron or ``lens", to the bottom hemisphere with a rotation of $2\pi k/n$.
+The calculation of $n$ is reasonably standard, because if $M \cong L(n,k)$, then we can calculate the homology $H_1(M) \cong \Z/n$ in polynomial time using a version of the Smith normal form algorithm \cite{KB:smith}.
 The second parameter $k$ is more subtle.
 We can take it to be a prime residue $k \in (\Z/n)^\times$.
 Reidemeister \cite{Reidemeister:lins} showed that

 as oriented 3-manifolds if and only if $k_1 = k_2$ or $k_1 = 1/k_2$.